spdx/license-list-XML/README.md

 The XML format for the SPDX source files is not necessarily stable and the files in this repository should not be used by tools.
 The output files in the [license-list-data repository](https://github.com/spdx/license-list-data) are, however, are stable and well-supported.
 They are available in RDFa, HTML, text, and JSON formats.
 You can use [SPDX tools](https://github.com/spdx/tools) (or create your own tools) to consume the supported formats of the license list.

 # Requesting a new license for the SPDX License List
-To request a license be added to the SPDX License List, create a [new issue](https://github.com/spdx/license-list-XML/issues/new) in this repository with the following information (or submit an email to spdx-legal@lists.spdx.org and we will create an issue for you):
+To request a license be added to the SPDX License List, create a [new issue](https://github.com/spdx/license-list-XML/issues/new) in this repository with the following information (or submit an email to the [SPDX Legal Team](https://spdx.org/legal-team) at spdx-legal@lists.spdx.org and we will create an issue for you):
 * Proposed Full Name for the license or exception
 * Proposed Short Identifier
 * Functioning URL reference to the license or exception text, either from the license author or a community recognized source